jamesvici/vicibox/docs/source/bugfix/bugfix1201-2.rst

 The official MariaDB documentation for this is `here <https://mariadb.com/docs/server/ref/mdb/system-variables/explicit_defaults_for_timestamp/>`_.

+ViciBox v.12.0.2 will be released once the schemas are updated to handle this new behavior.
+In the meantime, you can apply the fix below to your ViciBox system.

 Symptoms
 --------
 Symptoms vary, but basically all sorts of weird behavior will happen and ViciDial won't work right.
 The good news is that there's a setting to enable the old deprecated behavior.